-It offers guidance on what specifications to ask for and can serve as a template that can be used by governments, universities, large enterprises or any other organisation when seeking IPv6 support in their tenders or equipment requirements.
+It offers guidance on what specifications to ask for and it is intended to be used as a template that can be used by governments, universities, large enterprises or any other organisation when seeking IPv6 support in their tenders or equipment requirements.
 It can also serve as an aid to those people or organisations interested in tendering for government or enterprise contracts.

 Be aware that the standards listed here have their origin in various bodies, principally the IETF, which operate independently of the RIPE community, and that any of these standards might be changed or become replaced with a newer version.
-You may also need to adjust the recommendations to your specific local needs.